 Many travelers are quick to check the box for nonstop flights only.
 It can be inconvenient to navigate your way through connecting airports and even more inconvenient for a delay on the first flight to cause you to miss the second.

-However, adding a stop or two can subtract a lot of money from a fare in some cases.
+However, adding a stop or two can sometimes subtract a lot of money from a fare.
 This is because direct flights are highly valued by business travelers, who need specific flights and don’t have strict budget constraints, and therefore fares can be higher.
 It’s not always the case, but it very often is.

 Therefore, restrain yourself from limiting your search if at all possible.
 Stopping at a new airport can be fun and provides a break from flying.
 You may be able to get into an airport lounge with the right credit card, too.

 If there is an unfortunate situation of a delay or cancellation, knowing your rights can make the whole experience less unpleasant.
-The airline is always required to rebook you, free of charge, or refund you if you prefer.
-They almost always must put you in a hotel, provide you with meals, and transport you to and from the airport.
-Plus, you might be eligible for cash compensation if you’re flying to or from Europe!
+The airline must always rebook you, free of charge, or refund you if you prefer.
+They almost always must put you in a hotel, provide meals, and transport you to and from the airport.
+Plus, you might be eligible for cash compensation if you fly to or from Europe!

 Price Out Basic Economy Fares & Low-Cost Airlines

 If you’re simply spending a weekend away and don’t need a full-sized carry-on, these budget fares and airlines can be awesome money savers.
 However, if your situation is the opposite, basic economy and budget carriers can be a nightmare.
-You may even end up spending more than you would have on another airline if you add seats, bags, and other extras.
+You may even spend more than you would have on another airline if you add seats, bags, and other extras.

 You can easily filter for bags by adding a carry-on to your search – any airlines that charge for one will have a price that already includes it.
 This is a huge help for decision-making because if the final price of a low-cost airline is comparable to that of a full-service carrier, you can end up with a much more comfortable journey without spending much extra.